The Transfer Performance of Economic Models: Application

-We also evaluate prediction rules corresponding to restricted specifications of CPT that have appeared elsewhere in the literature: CPT with free parameters $\alpha$ and $\beta$ (setting $\delta=\gamma=1$) describes an expected utility decision-maker whose utility function is as given in (\ref{eq:utility}); CPT with free parameters $\alpha$, $\beta$ and $\gamma$ (setting $\delta=1$) is the specification used in \cite{karmarkar1979}; and CPT with free parameters $\delta$ and $\gamma$ (setting $\alpha=\beta=1$) describes a risk-neutral CPT agent whose utility function over money is $u(z)=z$ but who exhibits nonlinear probability weighting.\footnote{See \cite{fehrdudaepper} for further discussion of these different parametric forms, and some non-nested versions that have been used in the literature.} Additionally, we include CPT with the single free parameter $\gamma$ (setting $\alpha=\beta=\delta=1$), which \cite{FudenbergGaoLiang} found to be an especially effective one-parameter specification.
+We also evaluate restricted specifications of CPT that have appeared elsewhere in the literature: CPT with free parameters $\alpha$ and $\beta$ (setting $\delta=\gamma=1$) describes an expected utility decision-maker whose utility function is as given in (\ref{eq:utility}); CPT with free parameters $\alpha$, $\beta$ and $\gamma$ (setting $\delta=1$) is the specification used in \cite{karmarkar1979}; and CPT with free parameters $\delta$ and $\gamma$ (setting $\alpha=\beta=1$) describes a risk-neutral CPT agent whose utility function over money is $u(z)=z$ but who exhibits nonlinear probability weighting.
+Additionally, we include CPT with the single free parameter $\gamma$ (setting $\alpha=\beta=\delta=1$), which \cite{FudenbergGaoLiang} found to be an especially effective one-parameter specification.